Origin of the hidden energy scale and the $f$-ratio in geometrically frustrated magnets

 The quantity~\eqref{BeyonceScale} describes the characteristic energy splitting between the lowest energy levels of the $XXZ$ model with the Hamiltonian~\eqref{eq:XXZ}-\eqref{eq:XXZc} in the limit of weak quenched disorder and weak non-exchange interactions.
 These states are adiabatically connected to the Ising ground states on the same lattice when the parameter $\alpha$ increases from $0$ to a nonzero value.
 The quantity $Z_1$ in Eq.~\eqref{BeyonceScale} is given by the minimum number of pairwise spin-exchange processes that can connect two Ising ground states.
 The value of $Z_1$, like $Z$, depends on the details of the lattice.

-{\it Excitations on the kagome lattice.} To further verify the proposed scenario of the lower energy scale, we compute numerically the heat capacity of a cluster of $18$ spins on the kagome lattice for various values of $\alpha$, with the result shown in Fig.~\ref{fig:KHAF}.
-The temperature of the low-temperature peaks, shown in Fig.~\ref{fig:Peaks_vs_alpha}, scales $\propto \alpha$ at small $\alpha$, which demonstrates that the associated excitations at $\alpha\sim 1$ are adiabatically connected to single spin-exchange processes at $\alpha=0$ shown in Fig.~\ref{fig:hybridization}a.
-We note that the heat capacity $C(T)$ may exhibit an additional, ``secondary'' peak at low temperatures.
-Such a feature was also identified for the isotropic Heisenberg model ($\alpha=1$) in Refs.~\cite{SindzingreMisguich:KHAF} and \cite{SchnackSchulenberg:KHAF}, where it was suggested to be a finite-size effect.
+{\it Excitations on the kagome lattice.} Numerical simulations~\cite{IsodaNakano:XXZ,Ulaga:EasyAxis} of the $XXZ$ Heisenberg models on the kagome lattice confirm the persistence of the two peaks up to $\alpha\sim 1$.
+To illustrate this trend, we show in Fig.~\ref{fig:KHAF} the heat heat capacity of a cluster of $18$ spins on the kagome lattice for various values of $\alpha$ that we obtain by exact diagonalization.
+The temperatures $T^*$ and $T_L$ of the two low-temperature peaks, shown in the inset in Fig.~\ref{fig:KHAF}, scale $\propto \alpha$ at small $\alpha$, which demonstrates that the associated excitations at $\alpha\sim 1$ are adiabatically connected to single spin-exchange processes {($Z_1=1$)} at $\alpha=0$ shown in Fig.~\ref{fig:hybridization}b.
+We note the emergence of the small ``secondary'' peak at temperature $T_L$.
+Such a feature was also identified for the isotropic Heisenberg model ($\alpha=1$) in Refs.~\cite{SindzingreMisguich:KHAF,Munehisa:KHAF,ShimokawaKawamura:KHAF,SchnackSchulenberg:KHAF,MoritaTohyama:KagomeTriangular}, where it was suggested to be a finite-size effect.

 {\it Constraint on the $f$-ratio.} The scales~\eqref{WeissT} and \eqref{BeyonceScale} in a generic GF material determine the characteristic energies of the excitations that give rise to the two peaks in the behaviour of the heat capacity $C(T)$.
 As GF lattices typically have coordination numbers in the interval $Z=4\ldots6$ and the quantity $Z_1=1\ldots3$, the ratio